brittaniSavery/personal-website/content/posts/mailchimp-attack-of-the-bots.md

 thumbnail: mailchimp-attack-of-bots.jpg
 ---

 Well, it finally happened.
-The spam bots found my little piece of the internet and flooded my poor Mailchimp newsletter with hundreds of thousands of sign-ups, all from a "Hot Alisa" apparently. :eye_roll:
+The spam bots found my little piece of the internet and flooded my poor Mailchimp newsletter with hundreds of thousands of sign-ups, all from a "Hot Alisa" apparently. 🙄

 I discovered the spam while on vacation in Atlanta with my sister.
 I usually check my newsletter every once in a while to see if someone new signed up and if I can recognize the name.
 The newsletter is mostly family, friends, and work colleagues but I'll also have an interested stranger sign up every once in a while.
-That always gives me the warm fuzzies. :hug:
+That always gives me the warm fuzzies. 🤗

 So, while on my laptop and checking out Mailchimp, I noticed the thousands of sign-ups and saw that sign-ups had been paused since I'm on the free plan for Mailchimp that only allows 500 contacts and 2,500 emails per month.
 I was definitely well over that.
 The worst part was that I had to manually archive all of those spam sign-ups.
-It wasn't hard but rather tedious. :/ I told my sister that as soon as I got home, I would have to add a CAPTCHA of some kind to prevent this from happening again.
+It wasn't hard but rather tedious. 😕 I told my sister that as soon as I got home, I would have to add a CAPTCHA of some kind to prevent this from happening again.

 ![An animated gif showing the checkbox for Google reCAPTCHA](/images/posts/google-recaptcha-example.gif) {.is-pulled-right}